 Most Android emulators support multi-player function and LDPlayer is no exception.
-It has a built-in tool called "LDMultiplayer", which can enable you to launch multiple LDPlayer instances, log in several accounts and play mobile games/apps with multiple choices in one big screen on PC.
+"LDMultiplayer" built in LDPlayer can enable you to launch multiple instances of LDPlayer, log in several accounts and play mobile games with multiple choices on one big screen on PC.
 For example, if you are playing mobile Gacha games on PC, you can use the LDMultiplayer tool and Synchronizer tool on LDPlayer to help you manage your game accounts.
 The following will introduce how to use LDMultiplayer properly.

 LDMultiPlayer is like a multi-instance manager.
-You can create new instances or clone the main instance with just a few clicks.
-On the main window, you can manage all your created instances, including backup/restore, individual settings, removal, etc. LDMultiPlayer also comes with advanced settings integrated on "Optimization" tab for each instance.
+You can create new instances of LDPlayer or clone the main instance of LDPlayer with just a few clicks.
+On the main window, you can manage all your created instances, including backup/restoration, respective settings, removal, etc. LDMultiPlayer also comes with advanced settings integrated into the "Optimization" button for each instance.
 There is no limit on the number of instances, as long as your computer is powerful enough.

 How to Enable LDMultiplayer on LDPlayer

-2. Click the icon of Multi-player (Refer to the picture below)
+1. Click Multi-player on the right toolbar (Refer to the picture below).

-3. Manage your multiple LDPlayer instances on LDMultiplayer
+2. Manage your multiple LDPlayer instances on LDMultiplayer.

 How to Use LDMultiplayer Tool on LDPlayer